ahsandar/constantine/README.md

 ## Build containers

-After turning you system resolver make sure you have your variables set.
+After turning off you system resolver make sure you have your variables set before building the containers.

 > `docker-compose build`